Can You Freeze Honey? Best Storing Practices

 Honey can be stored in the freezer to preserve its color, texture, and taste, but freezing honey is often unnecessary since it can be kept shelf stable for many, many years.

-That said, if you can’t store honey at a stable room temperature, keeping it in the freezer may be the perfect way to preserve it for the long term.
+That said, if honey cannot be stored at a stable room temperature, keeping it in the freezer may be the perfect way to preserve it for the long term.

 Looking for more helpful honey tips like this?
 Explore the Manukora blog here.